What is my academic record?

 Where do I find my academic record?

 Your academic record is available on the web.
-To see your results go to eStudent, and select the relevant study plan and then the link for Faculty Record.
+To see your results go to eStudent, and select the relevant study plan and then scroll down to the red button that says 'Email my Academic Record'.
 Please be aware that at certain times we have to remove access to your academic record.
 This occurs when we are entering results but they have not yet been officially released.
 There are seven result release dates for the standard semesters, so access is not available several times a year.

 Enrolment details on academic record